RBEGamer/WordClock/README.md

 It is possible to update the software of the clock.
 This adds new features like new languages and general bug fixes.
-The software of the `RP2040` main processor can be done directly via the USB interface on the back.
+The software of the `RP2040` main processor can be updated directly via the USB interface on the back.
 To perform the update, a small button called `QBOOT` must be pressed and held while the watch is turned off and connected to a PC.

 ![qboot_button](./documentation/images/qboot.jpg)